Penghidoepan: History

 The contents of the magazine also reflected shifting tastes among Chinese Indonesian readers; while publications of the 1910s had often consisted of historical martial arts or cloak-and-dagger stories set in China, Penghidoepan often printed stories written and set in the contemporary Dutch East Indies.
-Although moralism, drama and intrigue remained popular, realism and modernity became equally important, as reflected in the name of the magazine, "Life".
+Although moralism, drama, and intrigue remained popular, realism and modernity became equally important, as reflected in the name of the magazine, "Life".
 For example, journalist and writer Tan Hong Boen often traveled around Java by bicycle, touring villages and coming up with ideas for stories he would print in Penghidoepan and other magazines.
 The magazine also published original stories by women authors such as Nyonya The Tiang Ek and Chan Leang Nio, something which was unheard of in the Indies before the 1920s.
 Together the materials printed in Penghidoepan and related magazines like Tjerita Roman are thought to make up the golden age of Peranakan Chinese literature.

-In 1928 or possibly 1929 the three men who had launched Penghidoepan started a new literary monthly called Tjerita Roman; Soe Lie Piet (the father of activist Arief Budiman) became Penghidoepan's new editor; like his predecessor, he published a number of his own novels in the magazine.
+In 1928 or possibly 1929 the three men who had launched Penghidoepan started a new literary monthly called Tjerita Roman; Soe Lie Piet (the father of activist Arief Budiman) became Penghidoepan's new editor; like his predecessor, he published a number of his novels in the magazine.

 In 1930 Chen Hue Ay became the third and final editor of the magazine; he held the post until 1942.